official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “But I don’t think he felt … that these were moments of decision in February and March before he went to Crawford.
 I think he saw that much more as an attempt

-251 Statement, November 2009, page 5.
+[^251]: Statement, November 2009, page 5.
-252 Public hearing, 27 November 2009, pages 24-25.
+[^252]: Public hearing, 27 November 2009, pages 24-25.
-253 Public hearing, 30 November 2009, page 24
+[^253]: Public hearing, 30 November 2009, page 24
-254 Public hearing, 30 November 2009, page 58.
+[^254]: Public hearing, 30 November 2009, page 58.

 512

-The Report of the Iraq Inquiryto find out where the Americans had got to, but to impress on them his own conviction that we needed to ensure that inspections were continued.”255
+to find out where the Americans had got to, but to impress on them his own conviction that we needed to ensure that inspections were continued.”[^255]

 685. Asked whether the US had already changed tack, Sir David replied: